pjgrace/model-interop/docs/userguide.md

-## Tutorial: Using the Tool to create an Interoperability Compliance Test Model
+## Tutorial: Using ModelInterop to create an Interoperability Compliance Test Model

 ### Interoperability Test Model
+The interoperability test models are a model that is represented both graphically via the tool, and also concretely as an XML document to persist the model as a file.
-The interoperability test models are simply xml documents with all the information specifying the interoperability test in terms of a a state machine.
-That is the states and transitions in the graph represent the conditions and rules that a system must follow in order to pass a test and prove that it acheives a level of interoperability.
+Am interoperability test model captures all of the information to specify the interoperability test in terms of a a state machine.
+That is the states and transitions in the state machien graph represent the conditions and rules that a system must follow in order to pass a test and prove that it acheives a level of compliance for a given API specification or standard.

 * **_I have an interoperability Test Model I want to test against_** - if you have a pre-made model you want to test a system against, you can load the xml file of the model using the toolbar of the tool and everything will be generated from the loaded information.
 Here is the